Cathy A.

 Step 1: Choose a Persuasive Topic

 Selecting the right topic is the foundation of a persuasive speech.
-Look for subjects that you are passionate about and that resonate with your audience.
-Moreover, an effective persuasive topic is one that can be debated or has varying viewpoints.
+An effective persuasive topic is one that can be debated or has varying viewpoints.

 Your chosen topic should be relevant to your audience's interests, beliefs, and concerns.
 For instance, if you're addressing university students, consider what issues are important to them.

-Let's say you choose "The Importance of Mental Health Awareness on Campus" as your topic.
+Let's say you choose "The Importance of Mental Health Awareness on Campus" as your topic for a persuasive speech at your college.
 This topic is relevant, given the high levels of stress and mental health challenges that college students often face.

 Step 2: Research Your Topic